 A small space is not the end of the world when it comes to home development and decorating.
 It’s easy to make the most of a small room with clever design choices that complement and maximize the space at hand.

-With a few simple hacks, you can turn a small space into one with hidden gems that guests envy when they come over.
+With a few interior design hacks, you can turn a small space into one with hidden gems that guests envy when they come over.

 Keep Things Simple.